-Part of self-worth is feeling confident in yourself and your abilities.
-Having the confidence that they are able to do things themselves as well as the confidence that, with practice and work, they can learn how to do anything strengthens their feelings of self-worth.
+Part of your child’s self-worth is feeling confident in their abilities.
+Having the confidence that they are able to do things themselves as well as the confidence that, with practice and work, they can learn how to do anything, strengthens your child’s feelings of self-worth.

 When you are teaching your child something, such as how to tie a shoe, make a sandwich, put silverware away or learn how to write their name, remember that you’re not just teaching them a physical skill; you’re teaching them to believe in their ability to do something on their own and their ability to learn new things.

 The way you teach is important as well.
-If you step in frequently to correct or “help,” then you’re teaching your child that you don’t believe in their ability to do things (which will translate to them failing to believe in their abilities).
+If you step in frequently to correct or “help,” then you’re teaching your child that you don’t believe in her or her ability to do things (which will translate to them failing to believe in their own abilities).
 Instead, coach them through the challenge.

 For instance, if your child is putting together a puzzle and says, “I can’t do it.”
 Instead of stepping in and attaching the next pieces for them, say, “I am so proud of how hard you are working on this puzzle!
 You’ve been able to put so many pieces together!
 Way to go!
 I can tell you’re trying to find the next right piece… I see there’s a lot of blue in the sky here… Maybe we can work together to try to find which other piece has that matching color on it.”
-Help point out some of the pieces that don’t have a matching color, but let them be the one to make the discovery.
+Help point out some of the pieces that don’t have a matching color, and let them be the one to make the discovery of the right piece.

 Pay attention to what they enjoy and do well